cornerstonejs/cornerstone3D/packages/adapters/README.md

 Parts of DICOM that dcmjs *will not* focus on:
 * DIMSE (legacy networking like C-FIND, C-MOVE, etc)
 * Physical Media (optical disks)

+# Status
+Currently dcmjs is an early-stage development experiment.
+  # Implemented
+  * Bidirectional conversion to and from part 10 binary DICOM and DICOM standard JSON encoding (as in [DICOMweb](http://dicomweb.org))
+  * Bidirectional convertion to and from DICOM standard JSON and a programmer-friendly high level version.
+  # In development
+  * Creation of (correct) enhanced multiframe DICOM objects from legacy image objects
+  * Creation of (correct) derived DICOM objects such as Segmentations and Structured Reports
+  # TODO
+  * Create a test suite of input and output DICOM objects
+  * Test interoperability with other DICOM implementations

 # History
 * 2014